kranzky/insoluble/folly.md

 As they continued exploring, Jay suddenly exclaimed, "Hey, I found something screeching over here!"
 Sandy replied, "Must be related to our research, let's check it out."

-Exposition;5:GROUP CONTINUED SEARCH ROOM

-Exposition;8:MYSTERIOUS SCREECHING STILL MINDS

-Exposition;10:MIKE SUDDENLY STOPPED POINTED

-Dialogue;3:"LOOK THERE"

-Exposition;9:WALL BEHIND DISPLAY CHEESE

-Dialogue;3:"CONFESSES JULIE'S UNDESERVED"

-Exposition;6:JULIE NODDED THANKS

-Dialogue;26:"CRAZY ROARED AGREED EXPLAINED SHE'S"

-Exposition;4:MIKE SMILED JULIE

-The group continued their search of the room, the mysterious screeching still on their minds.
-Mike suddenly stopped and pointed, exclaiming, "Look there!"
-On the wall behind the display of fake cheese, Julie spotted something.
-"Confesses Julie's undeserved," she remarked, to which Mike responded with a chuckle, "Crazy roared agreed explained she's."
-Julie nodded her thanks, and Mike smiled back at her, as they continued to investigate the mysterious room.

 The chime's sound seemed to embody a lively stroll.

 "THAT'S odd," Mike commented, looking at something on the wall.
 Julie, who had been examining the same spot, nodded in agreement.
 "I've seen this cross symbol before, but I can't remember where."

-exposition;6:JULIE MIKE CORNER SYMBOL

-Julie and Mike continued to scrutinize the mysterious symbol etched into the corner of the room.

-exposition;7:WALL MYSTERIOUS SYMBOL

-The wall, which had been plain and unremarkable like the rest of the room, now held a strange allure as the enigmatic symbol drew their attention.

-dialogue;4:REMEMBER ANYTHING JULIE

-"Do you remember anything about it, Julie?"
-Mike asked, hoping that her memory might provide some clue.

-dialogue;5:JULIE SYMBOL BOOK

-"I think I saw this symbol in a book once," Julie replied, trying to recall the context in which she had encountered it.

-exposition;6:MIKE JULIE RESEARCH

-Their interest piqued, Mike and Julie decided to delve deeper into their shared knowledge and research to uncover the meaning behind the cryptic symbol.

 "Consider the possibilities," Mike said, allowing for a moment of reflection.
 "If we could just copy the symbol and bring it with us, it might help us break this code."